Charlie Hatchett Finds

 Central Texas, near the Wilson-Leonard Site

 After viewing this website in 2005, Charlie Hatchett, a collector near Austin, has found some interesting artifacts along a stream in an area of Texas that has long been the subject of professional investigation.
-His finds, in rather uncertain context, include lithic artifacts diagnostic of several time periods, and some quite similar to those at 33GU218 in Ohio.
+His finds, in rather uncertain stratigraphic context, include lithic artifacts diagnostic of several time periods, and some quite similar to those at 33GU218 in Ohio.

 Above: Note the distinct bird head at the left end of this implement, and the more abstract one at the right.
 Below: This same tool shown beneath one of similar form and size from Day's Knob.